wazo-pbx/xivo-blog/content/articles/wazo-asterisk-integration.md

 same = n,Return()
 ```

-If a user has the `aastra-autoanswer` subroutine, its phone will be automatically
+If a user has the `aastra-autoanswer` subroutine, his phone will answer
-answered when it starts ringing.
+automatically, instead of ringing.

 ![User preprocess subroutine](/public/wazo-asterisk-integration/subroutine.png)